5 Automatic image and video Analysis

 )

-Next, we are using our llm_code_image function to ask the LMM to describe a specific Instagram image in detail.
+Next, we are using the JGU KI API to ask to describe a specific Instagram image in detail.
 The task parameter is set to “Describe the image in detail.”, and we specify the output type as an object containing a string for description.

 type_object(description = type_string())